arthursc98/nd-navigation-project/Report.md

 ![Bellman Equation][image4]<br>
 The Q-Value is represented by given a state and action we will estimate the sum of the rewards with a discounted factor called gamma which stays between 0 and 1, values closer to 0 will tend to preserve recently rewards than previous rewards.
 ### Exploration / Exploitation Dilemma
-This dilemma is one of the hardest to think about, let's say that each time we play we have to decide between explore even more our enviroment and see which series of actions would lead to a highest rewards or keep what we know about the enviroment and continue to do the action that belongs the highest rewards, now, what should we do?
-Start exploring our enviroment and more often begins to exploit it?
-It's there any possible way to estimate when we need to explore the enviroment?
+This dilemma is one of the hardest to think about, let's say that each time we play we have to decide between explore even more our environment and see which series of actions would lead to a highest rewards or keep what we know about the environment and continue to do the action that belongs the highest rewards, now, what should we do?
+Start exploring our environment and more often begins to exploit it?
+It's there any possible way to estimate when we need to explore the environment?
 Or even a heuristic?
 Well you will see about Epsilon Greedy in the next section which tries to solve this problem.
 ### Epsilon Greedy
-Now that you know more about exploration / exploitation dilemma we can explain how Epsilon Greedy works, let's say we have a probability for those two actions, what epsilon greedy tries to do it's to generate a randomness into the algorithm, which force the agent to try different actions and not get stuck at a local minimum, so to implemente epsilon greedy we set a epsilon value between 0 and 1 where 0 we never explore but always exploit the knowledge that we already have and 1 do the opposite, after we set a value for epsilon we generate a random value usually from a normal distribution and if that value is bigger than epsilon we will choose the current best action otherwise we will choose a random action to explore the enviroment.
+Now that you know more about exploration / exploitation dilemma we can explain how Epsilon Greedy works, let's say we have a probability for those two actions, what epsilon greedy tries to do it's to generate a randomness into the algorithm, which force the agent to try different actions and not get stuck at a local minimum, so to implemente epsilon greedy we set a epsilon value between 0 and 1 where 0 we never explore but always exploit the knowledge that we already have and 1 do the opposite, after we set a value for epsilon we generate a random value usually from a normal distribution and if that value is bigger than epsilon we will choose the current best action otherwise we will choose a random action to explore the environment.
 ### Deep Q-Learning
 Q-Learning is a really good algorithm right?
 Now let's try to solve bigger problems with many many states and actions, let's suppose we have a problem that consists in 10.000 states and 1.000 actions we will have a table that equals to 10M cell to compute Q-Values, that would be a huge problem to solve computationally speaking and maybe takes too long to get a result, to deal with this problem we have Deep Q-Learning which takes the advantage of Neural Networks to compute Q-Values for each action given the state as the image below.
 ![Deep Q-Learning][image9]